 Plan or Project Description of Plan or Project In-Combination Effect(s) Dublin City Council Reference number: 3220/21 Applicant: Dublin Port Company Location: Dublin Port, Alexandra Road, Dublin 1 Protected Structure: Construction of a pedestrian walkway and a cycle lane along East Wall Road and Bond Road from the River Liffey to the Tolka Estuary with all associated site development works.
 This application is accompanied by a Natura Impact Statement.
-The project is approximately 2km east of the proposed development.
+The project is approximately 930m northeast of the proposed development.
+Due to the nature of the proposed development, there is no potential for incombination effects with the proposed development.
+BusConnects Ballymun/Finglas to City Centre Core Bus Corridor Scheme ABP Reference number: HA29.314610 The Ballymun / Finglas to City Centre Core Bus Corridor Scheme (the Proposed Scheme) will support integrated sustainable transport usage through infrastructure improvements for active travel (both walking and cycling), and the provision of enhanced bus priority measures for existing (both public and private) and all future services who will use the corridor.
+It commences at the St. Margaret's Road junction on Ballymun Road and proceeds along Ballymun Road, St. Mobhi Road, Botanic Road, Prospect Road, Phibsborough Road, Constitution Hill and Church Street as far as the junction with Arran Quay / Ormond Quay on the River Liffey, and along Finglas Road from the St. Margaret's Road junction to Prospect Road at Hart's Corner, as well as provision of quiet-street cycle routes along the Royal Canal Bank in Phibsborough, and through the Markets Area from Constitution Hill to Ormond Quay.
+The project is approximately 1.2km northwest of the proposed development.
 Due to the nature of the proposed development, there is no potential for incombination effects with the proposed development.